MethodsAndPractices/vsteam/docs/Update-VSTeamBuildDefinition.md

 PS C:\> Update-VSTeamBuildDefinition -ProjectName Demo -Id 123 -InFile build.json
 ```

-This command reads build.json and updates existing build defintion with
+This command reads build.json and updates existing build definition with
 id 123 from it on the demo team project.

 ## PARAMETERS